Kushabhau Thakre: Established politician (1980–2000)

 When the Bharatiya Janata Party was formed in 1980, he was appointed a Secretary and in charge of Gujarat, Odisha and Madhya Pradesh.
 He remained on this post until 1984.
 Throughout the years, he held offices as a national General Secretary, Vice-President or "in-charge" of a particular state.

 Party president

 On 14 April 1998 Thakre was elected as president of the Bharatiya Janata Party.
 In August 2000, he stepped down from this post.

 Vision

 A true visionary and an efficient team builder Thakre has major contribution in building the organisation in Chhattisgarh.

 Death

 He died 28 December 2003 at the age of 81 at All India Institute of Medical Sciences, Delhi after prolonged illness as he was suffering from kidney cancer.

 Legacy

-Some of the places named after him are Kushabhau Thakre University of Journalism and Mass Communication in Raipur, Kushabhau Thakre Nursing College, Kushabhau Thakre Inter State Bus Terminal in Bhopal, Kushabhau Thakre Community Hall in Ahmedabad, Kushabhau Thakre District hospital in Shahdol and Kushabhau Thakre Road in Indore.
+Some of the places named after him are Kushabhau Thakre University of Journalism and Mass Communication in Raipur, Kushabhau Thakre Nursing College, Kushabhau Thakre Inter State Bus Terminal in Bhopal, Kushabhau Thakre Community Hall in Ahmedabad,Kushabhau Thakre hall(Minto Hall, Bhopal) Kushabhau Thakre District hospital in Shahdol and Kushabhau Thakre Road in Indore.